apranger/degenerates/README.md

     - $100 to 1st place, regular season
     - $160 to 1st place, Super Bowl
     - $100 to 2nd place, Super Bowl
+  - The Super Bowl winner receives naming rights for the Toilet Bowl loser for the following season.

 # Calendar